M-Jaxk/M-Jaxk/README.md

 ---

-# 👋 Hey there!
+#  Hey 👋 What's up?
+  I'm **M-Jaxk** from **Myanmar** — a passionate tech enthusiast with a **background in Computer Science** and experienced full-stack developer specializing in building modern web applications that are both functional and scalable.

 ## 👨‍💻 About Me

-I'm **M-Jaxk** from **Myanmar** — a passionate tech enthusiast with a **background in Computer Science** and experienced full-stack developer specializing in building modern web applications that are both functional and scalable.

 - 🔭 I’m working as a **Senior Full-Stack Developer** at **IT VISIONHUB Co.
 Ltd**
 - 📚 I'm currently learning **advanced system design** and exploring **cloud-native development** to build more scalable applications.
 - ⚡ In my free time, I enjoy contributing to open-source projects, refining my coding skills, and keeping up with the latest trends in web development.